-Breaking: US Closes Abuja Embassy Day After Ordering Employees, Families to Leave Nigeria's Capital
+US Closes Abuja Embassy After Ordering Employees, Families to Leave Nigeria's Capital

-Breaking: US Closes Abuja Embassy Day After Ordering Employees, Families to Leave Nigeria's Capital
+US Closes Abuja Embassy After Ordering Employees, Families to Leave Nigeria's Capital

-• The US has announced the closure of its embassy in Abuja, the Nigerian capital, and the cancellation of all appointments
+• The United States announced the closure of its embassy in Abuja, Nigeria's capital, and the cancellation of all appointments

-• According to the US Mission in Nigeria, in a statement on Thursday, April 9, all visa applicants have been rescheduled
+• According to the US Mission in Nigeria, in a statement on Thursday, April 9, all visa applicants were rescheduled

-• This came 24 hours after the issued travel advisory to Americans visiting some northern states in Nigeria, a development that was criticised by Nigerians
+• This came 24 hours after a travel advisory was issued to Americans visiting some northern states in the country, a development that was criticised by Nigerians

-The United States has announced the closure of its embassy in Abuja, Nigeria's capital, for visa appointments, adding that all applicants have been rescheduled for another appointment.
+Abuja, FCT - A day after issuing a security-based travel advisory, the United States has announced the closure of its embassy in Abuja, Nigeria's capital, for visa appointments, adding that all applicants have been rescheduled.

-US closes Abuja embassy Photo Credit: Getty Images
+US closes Abuja embassy for visa appointments, reschedules applicants amid fresh security advisory.
+Photo Credit: Getty Images

 Source: Getty Images